 The 7th arrondissement is a walkable neighbourhood situated on Rive Gauche, the River Seine’s left bank.
 This area is home to the Eiffel Tower, one of the most recognizable monuments in the world.
 Other significant tourist attractions include Les Invalides and famous museums like Musée d’Orsay, Musée Rodin, and the Musée du Quai Branly.
 With so many major landmarks within walking distance, the 7th arrondissement is definitely one of the best arrondissements to stay in Paris.

 When you walk through the narrow streets of the 7th arrondissement, you will find chic restaurants and boutique stores.
-You can book a hotel or an Airbnb with view of the Eiffel Tower and have a romantic dinner on a cruise down the Seine.
+You can also book a hotel with view of the Eiffel Tower and have a romantic dinner on a cruise down the Seine.
 Night walks in this area are even more beautiful with less crowd and the exquisitely illuminated Iron Lady (i.e., the Eiffel Tower).

 Pros and cons of staying in 7th Arrondissement